Meeting C++ 2022 | Online | Training | Books | Survey | Newsletter | Advertising | Job fair | Jobposting | Recruiting | Login

 Meeting C++ is an independent platform for C++, supporting the C++ community by sharing news, blogs and events for C++.
 The yearly Meeting C++ Conference and the C++ User Group Düsseldorf is what got Meeting C++ started, and today Jens Weller, the founder of Meeting C++, is fully dedicated to building a global network for C++.
 With a strong focus on C++, its libraries and community.
 Also Meeting C++ is an advocate for local C++ User Groups, and has motivated many to join or start a local group.

-Meeting C++ online - the new virtual event series by Meeting C++
+Meeting C++ online - the online user group by Meeting C++

 Please take the Meeting C++ Community Survey!